Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Predicting TRECs: adjusting for training fraction

 The observed dependence of $\mstar$ on $\tema$ and TPP, and also LR schedule (\cref{sec:lr_schedule_generalization}), matches the \emph{minimizer drift} account in \cref{sec:theory}.
 In the quadratic view, drift accumulates with the schedule-weighted curvature $\int_{\trainfrac}^{1}\eta(s)\,h(s)\,ds$; shorter EMA timescales shorten memory and increase drift (larger $m$), higher TPP increases the extent of curvature evolution and hence drift (larger $m$), and different LR schedules directly change the cumulative integral, yielding schedule-specific $m$.

-\cref{fig:pt_cpt_test} illustrates the importance of the training fraction term in \cref{eqn:prediction}: two 3.9B models trained with identical dataset (900B tokens), LR, weight decay, and batch size have the same $c(\trainfrac)$.
+\cref{fig:pt_cpt_test} illustrates the importance of the training fraction term in \cref{eqn:prediction}: two 3.9B models trained with identical dataset, learning rate, weight decay, and batch size have the same $c(\trainfrac)$.
 However, differences in initialization (from scratch vs.\ pre-trained checkpoint) mean training evolves over a different $\trainfrac^m$.
 TREC predictions that differ solely on the basis of $\trainfrac^m$ closely match actual TRECs.

 \takeaway{TREC shape can be accurately predicted from EMA coefficients and a training-fraction adjustment, enabling proactive curriculum design.}